 Studying Yosemite’s glacial ice is hardly a new endeavor.
 Scientists have been studying the park’s glaciers for more than a century.
 John Muir’s first published article, printed in the New York Tribune in 1871, highlighted his then novel idea that Yosemite’s landscape had been carved by glaciers – not by a giant earthquake, a popular theory of the time.

-The following year, Muir and his friend Galen Clark (the first guardian of the Yosemite Grant) trekked into the Cathedral Range to measure Maclure Glacier.
+The following year, Muir and Galen Clark (the first guardian of the Yosemite Grant) trekked into the Cathedral Range to measure Maclure Glacier.
 On August 21, 1872, they drove five wooden stakes into the ice at carefully spaced intervals.
 Six and a half weeks later, in early October, they measured how far the stakes had moved.
 Their conclusion: The wood (and ice) had moved 47 inches, or about one inch per day.

 The 21st-century results: Maclure Glacier was moving at the same rate as in Muir and Clark’s day (potentially because meltwater helps serve as a lubricator, accelerating flow even as the glacier shrinks).
 The ice on Mount Lyell had stopped moving altogether.
 Glaciers, by definition, move.
 When Lyell Glacier halted, it shifted, in geological terms, from glacier to ice field.
 Maclure Glacier is the last living glacier in the park.